 Are an international student with good high school grades.

-Students who have taken the relevant A-levels are expected to obtain grades of DD or above in Biology and Chemistry, and GCSE grades of C or above in Maths, English and Science.
+Students who have taken the relevant A-levels are expected to obtain B at A-level in a single natural science or mathematics, and GCSE grades of C or above in Maths, English and Science.

 If English is not your first language we will ask you to obtain a recognised qualification, such as IELTS.
 The required IELTS level for this course is 5.5 overall (or equivalent) for international students with 5.5 in reading and 5.0 in listening and speaking.